-R (on the application of) DK v The Commissioners for her Majesty’s Revenue and Customs and (Secretary of State for Work and Pensions (Interested Party) EWHC 1845 (Admin) (CO/2410/2020)
+R (on the application of) DK v The Commissioners for her Majesty’s Revenue and Customs and (Secretary of State for Work and Pensions (Interested Party) EWHC 1845 (Admin); EWCA Civ 120

 Current status: The High Court heard the case on 16 June 2021 and handed down judgment in favour of the claimant on 5 July 2021.
-Read the judgment here.
-HMRC have been granted permission to appeal to the Court of Appeal and a hearing is listed for 25 January 2022.
-The Outer House of the Court of Session handed down judgment on 15 June 2021 in a case concerning the same issue ( CSOH 63) and HMRC's reclaiming motion to the Inner House of the Court of Session was refused on 18 January 2022 ( CSIH 2).
+Read the High Court judgment here.
+HMRC appealed to the Court of Appeal and a hearing took place on 25 January 2022.
+The Court of Appeal dismissed HMRC's appeal and judgment was handed down on 8 February 2022 ( EWCA Civ 120).

 CPAG successfully challenged HMRC’s refusal to award retrospective child tax credits (“CTC”) for the period between a refugee’s claim for and award of refugee status.
 Mr Justice Bourne ruled in favour of the claimant on the statutory interpretation ground in his judgment of 5 July 2021 and granted HMRC permission to appeal.
-The day before the substantive hearing in the High Court, the Outer House of the Court of Session in Scotland handed down judgment in a case concerning the same issue (In the Petition of Ali Adnan and Mrs Saima Adnan for judicial review CSOH 63) and HMRC have indicated they intend to submit a reclaiming motion (appeal) to the Inner House.
+The Court of Appeal dismissed HMRC's appeal on 8 February 2022.

 The claimant is a father and a newly recognised refugee.
 In January 2020 he claimed CTC, within one month of being notified of his refugee status and was refused by HMRC on the basis that they were no longer accepting new claims for CTC since Universal Credit (“UC”) was rolled out in his area, subject to some specified exceptions which did not apply to the claimant.